TheHunterJPScripts/Procedural-planet-generation/README.md

-Any bug or sugestions to improve the code will be apreciated.
+Any bug catch or sugestions to improve the code will be apreciated.

 # Procedural-planet-generation (Unity Project)
 Generate planets proceduraly.